Apple ProRes RAW combines the well-known visual and workflow benefits of RAW video with the incredible real-time performance of ProRes.

 The ProRes RAW advantage

-- Increased bit depth – 12-bit without the overhead of ProRes 4444 XQ plus the ability to export ProRes 444 and other codecs from the ProRes RAW file
+- Increased bit depth – 12-bit without the overhead of ProRes 4444 XQ, plus the ability to export ProRes 444 and other codecs from the ProRes RAW file

-- Recording up to 4K120p and 2K240p
+- Records up to 8Kp30, 6Kp60, 4K120p and 2K240p

 - Superior performance in both playback and rendering